Introduction to Amazon interviews

 Amazon is focused on ‘hiring well, rather than hiring quickly’.
 The process will take as long as it takes.
 Amazon would rather leave roles open than fill them with the wrong candidates.

-Amazon’s interview process is based on behavioural questioning.
-Brain teasers or case studies will not come up.
+Amazon’s interview process is based on behavioral questioning.
+Brain teasers or case studies do not tend to come up.

-Get the Amazon leadership principles interview cheat sheet here
+Get the Amazon interview questions cheat sheet: Google Sheets

 Structured interviewing

-Amazon interview processes are structured in advance, with different people testing different aspects of the role requirements.
+Amazon interview processes are structured in advance, with different people testing different aspects of the role requirements, using different Amazon behavioral interview questions to uncover information.
 They refer to this as ‘the loop’.

 “The first thing everyone does before making a decision on a candidate is to take time to read everyone’s feedback.
 As a candidate, you’ll hear and see lots of notes being taken during your interview (sometimes to a fault).